freelawproject/juriscraper/README.rst

 -  1.1.* - Major code reorganization and first release on the Python Package Index (PyPi)
 -  1.2.* - Continued improvements.
 -  1.3.* - Adds support for scraping some parts of PACER.
+-  1.4.* - Python 3 compatibility.

 **Current**

--  1.4.* - Python 3 compatibility.
+-  1.5.* - Adds support for querying and parsing PACER dockets.

 **Future Roadmap**

--  1.5 - Support opinions from for all intermediate appellate state courts
+-  1.6 - Support opinions from for all intermediate appellate state courts
--  1.6 - Support opinions from for all courts of U.S. territories (Guam,
+-  1.7 - Support opinions from for all courts of U.S. territories (Guam,
    American Samoa, etc.)
 -  2.0 - Support opinions from for all federal district courts with non-PACER opinion listings